 Although there has been plenty of evidence of Roman

-occupation and they were known to navigate up to Clopton, the name
+occupation and the Romans were known to navigate up to Clopton,

-"Great Bealings" is believed to be of Saxon origin, meaning
+the name "Great Bealings" is believed to be of Saxon origin,

-the area where the Beda or Bela people lived.
-It was known as Belinges
+meaning the area where the Beda or Bela people lived.
+It was known

-Magna until 1674 when the current spelling appeared, although Magna
+as Belinges Magna until 1674 when the current spelling appeared,

 The village is geographically split into two areas,